-Providing an adult model of care in which all adults can fully participate, whenever possible, is a long-standing value of the American Academy of Pediatrics, the American Academy of Family Physicians, and the American College of Physicians (consensus statement in Pediatrics, 2002).
-Research involving adults with ASD clearly show that they desire and are often capable of more independent management of their health (Nicolaidis et al., 2013; Cheak-Zamora, Teti, Maurer-Batjer, & Halloran, 2016).
-To ensure these adults are able to participate in their care to their fullest abilities, the health care system must increase health professionals' knowledge about ASD in general and risk factors for co-occurring conditions.
+Research involving adults with ASD clearly show that they desire and are often capable of more independent management of their health.^{42,52} To ensure these adults are able to participate in their care to their fullest abilities, the health care system must increase health professionals' knowledge about ASD in general and risk factors for co-occurring conditions.
 Similar to the general population, providers should examine the adult's general physical and mental health needs and provide guidance on how to ensure the person is living the healthiest and highest quality of life possible.
-Small adjustments to the clinic setting (e.g., preparatory written\ verbal communication about visit procedures, private waiting rooms, use of alternative forms of communication, care coordination and extended time) can greatly improve the health care experience, compliance, and involvement for adults with ASD.
+Small adjustments to the clinic setting (e.g., preparatory written\verbal communication about visit procedures, private waiting rooms, use of alternative forms of communication, care coordination and extended time) can greatly improve the health care experience, compliance, and involvement for adults with ASD.
 Previous initiatives to improve care for those with ASD in the United States have fallen short in allocating funding and provide little guidance regarding appropriate care for this population.

-Topic 3: Adult diagnosis
+Adult diagnosis

 Longitudinal studies demonstrate clear evidence that ASD-related difficulties persist well into adulthood.
-In several cohorts of children diagnosed with ASD in early childhood, 80-90% of individuals continued to meet criteria for clinical diagnoses of ASD as adults (Rutter, 1967; Anderson et al., 2014).
-Concomitantly, increasing numbers of adults are presenting to clinics for first time diagnoses, and recent epidemiological work suggests that many adults with ASD may be unidentified and living in the community without appropriate supports (Brugha et al., 2011).
+In several cohorts of children diagnosed with ASD in early childhood, 80-90% of individuals continued to meet criteria for clinical diagnoses of ASD as adults.
+Since Simultaneously, increasing numbers of adults are presenting to clinics for first time diagnoses, and recent epidemiological work suggests that many adults with ASD may be unidentified and living in the community without appropriate supports.
+In addition, as development of screening and diagnostic tools, as well as other autism research, has largely been accomplished using data from boys and men, girls and women on the autism spectrum may be underdiagnosed, and we know little about their ASD trajectories across the lifespan.
+33,56,57

-The study of adult diagnosis is very new and, as such, there are many important gaps and areas for future study.
+Research to improve adult diagnosis is very new and, as such, there are many important gaps and areas for future study.
 First, there is limited knowledge of the manifestations of ASD in adults.
-Longitudinal studies have found that some adults with ASD show "improvement" in autism severity compared to estimates obtained during earlier childhood or young adulthood (Shattuck et al., 2007; Howlin et al., 2013; McGovern & Sigman, 2005).
-However, an extensive body of child research has shown that ASD symptoms differ depending on a child's developmental stage (i.e., language and cognitive abilities, as well as chronological age), and the types of behaviors that best differentiate children vs. adults with ASD from same-aged referrals with non-ASD diagnoses are somewhat different (Lord et al., 2000; Hus & Lord, 2014).
-Thus, "decreases" may simply reflect that instruments (largely designed for use with children) do not adequately query the types of behaviors or deficits most relevant to adults with ASD.
-[Research efforts on current state of the science in developing adult diagnosis instruments and tools will be added here].
-Research is needed to understand how ASD symptoms change across development and how core deficits manifest in adults.
+Longitudinal studies have found that some adults with ASD show "improvement" in autism severity compared to estimates obtained during earlier childhood or young adulthood.^{23,58,59} However, an extensive body of child research has shown that ASD symptoms differ depending on a child's developmental stage (i.e., language and cognitive abilities, as well as chronological age), and the types of behaviors that best differentiate children from neurotypical peers are somewhat different from behaviors that differentiate adults with ASD from neurotypical peers.
+60,61 Thus, apparent "decreases" in autistic characteristics may simply reflect that instruments designed for use with children do not adequately guery the types of behaviors or deficits most relevant to adults with ASD.
+Currently, there is not a standard tool or measurement used for diagnosing ASD in adults.
+However, there is an ongoing study to adapt the Autism Diagnostic Observation Schedule-2 (ADOS-2) Module 4 for use in diagnosing adults.
+61,62 There is also hope that work being done to create biomarkers that predict ASD, such as perceptual computing measurements of quantitative traits, will be able to be adapted as tools for diagnosing adults as well.63 Research is needed to understand how ASD symptoms change across development and how core deficits manifest in adults.
 Studies must include consideration of young, middle-aged and older adults, including those diagnosed as children and those identified in later life.